An online publication focused on human flourishing.

-Ideas matter, not in and of themselves, but when they change how we navigate relationships, make career choices, contextualize our personal place in society, and ultimately, create meaning and purpose amidst the joys and pains of existence.
+Ideas matter, not in and of themselves, but the degree to which they change how we navigate relationships, overcome challenges, relate to Nature, understand our psychology, contextualize our personal place in society, organize societies, and ultimately, create meaning and purpose.

-At Erraticus we believe that art, culture, and ideas matter as much as they develop emotional intelligence, and empower individuals to live well.
-We write to engage with people who have a growth mentality, inspiring them to thrive and nurture emotional intelligence in their communities.
+At Erraticus we believe that art, culture, technology, and ideas matter as much as they develop emotional intelligence and empower individuals to live well.

-Many contributors have been involved in this endeavor of social innovation since 2016.
+Many have contributed to this social innovation since Erraticus was founded in 2016.

 We are always interested in thoughtful submissions.
 We accept well-considered and well-written pieces focused on human flourishing, ranging from arts and entertainment, to tech and science, to religion and culture.
 Email them to email@example.com.